Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group26____VeronikaPister_RohitKandula_AdityaChandrasekar/GROUP26_Final_Project.md

 #### "No, The Problem is yet to be Solved" (And Next Steps)

-Again, we don’t truly know understand the biological plausibility of this mapping table (and the problem is complex enough to make us wonder whether we’ll ever get there).
-Because of the inscrutability of our model, many important questions remain: can we predict secondary structures, post-translational modifications, proteins with multiple stable configurations, prions, etc.
+Again, we don’t truly know understand the biology of this mapping table (and the problem is complex enough to make us wonder whether we’ll ever get there).
+Because of the inscrutability of our model, many important questions remain: how can we predict secondary structures, post-translational modifications, proteins with multiple stable configurations, prions, etc.

 The key to understanding folding dynamics, and making use of them, may now be the inverse folding problem: figuring out the amino acid sequence from a structure of interest.
-Scientifically, might be a better indicator of how well we've actually "solved" the protein folding problem [[32]](#Works-Cited), by finding a two-way mapping, but importantly, there’s a huge amount of therapeutic potential.
-Understanding inverse folding unlocked avenues in protein and drugs engineering, which could serve to be a great tool in years ahead [[31]](#Works-Cited).
+Scientifically, this might be a better indicator of how well we've actually "solved" the protein folding problem [[32]](#Works-Cited), but there’s also a huge amount of therapeutic potential.
+Understanding inverse folding would unlock avenues in protein and drug engineering, which could serve to be a great tool in years ahead [[31]](#Works-Cited).

 The knowledge of biophysics gained from AlphaFold can also help us explore other important protein-related questions, especially as it comes to tackling the complexity of protein-protein interaction networks...